People

 LAB ALUMNI

-Dr. Rachel Wells – Rachel joined the lab as a PhD student in 2016 after completing her BA in Biology at Hendrix College.
-Her doctoral research explored the ecology of Azteca spp. ants in Panama, from chemical eavesdropping to landscape-level patterns of nest distribution..
+Dr. Rachel Wells – PhD 2021 – Rachel’s doctoral research explored the ecology of Azteca spp. ants in Panama, from chemical eavesdropping to landscape-level patterns of nest distribution.
+Rachel currently is an Assistant Professor at the University of Cincinnati.

 Dr. Benjamin “Max” Adams – PhD 2018 – Max joined the lab as a PhD student in 2013 after completing his MS in Linda Hooper-Bui’s lab at Louisiana State University.
 His dissertation research explored how lianas shape canopy ant species richness.
 Max is currently a postdoc in Scot Powell’s Lab at George Washington University.

-Dr. Alyssa Stark – Alyssa joined the lab as a Postdoctoral Associate in 2014 after completing her PhD at the University of Akron, where she studied the adhesive properties of gecko toes.
+Dr. Alyssa Stark – Postdoc – Alyssa joined the lab as a Postdoctoral Associate in 2014 after completing her PhD at the University of Akron, where she studied the adhesive properties of gecko toes.
 She is currently on the faculty at Villanova University.

 Dana Frederick – MS 2014 – “Raining into water: arthropod export from the canopy and subsequent predator escape behavior”